 Students/groups are expected to submit each assignment/project deliverable by the specified deadline.
 If for any reason a student/group cannot meet the deadline, the student/group rep must notify the instructor prior to the deadline and re-arrange the schedule.
 A late submission penalty may be applied to any late submissions, and some assignments/project deliverables cannot be accepted after a certain date.

 University Policy

 Drop Policy

-Information about university drop policy and dates is at this website: http://registrar.okstate.edu/ Click on "class schedules," and "short, internet, and outreach courses"
+Information about university drop policy and dates is at this website: http://registrar.okstate.edu/

-To drop this course, contact the Registrar's office, (405) 744-6876, or drop through SIS (Student Information Services).
+To drop this course, contact the Registrar's office, (405) 744-6876, or drop through Banner Self Service.

 Academic Integrity